Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_03.md

 1. Navigate to the newly created File Share and get the PowerShell script for connecting a client to the share.

-1. Connect to the VM `az1000201-vm1` with RDP and the following credentials: `Student:Pa55w.rd1234`
+1. Use RDP and connect to the VM `az1000201-vm1`, with below credentials.
 Once connected use the PowerShell script to mount the File Share to the client.
+    - Username: `Student`
+    - Password: `Pa55w.rd1234`

 1. After mounting the File Share, create a random file on it and validate that it got created on the storage account.